baranusluel/tictactoe-ai/README.md

 # tictactoe-ai
-Unbeatable game of Tic-tac-toe implemented in Java using Alpha-beta pruning algorithm.
+Unbeatable game of Tic-tac-toe implemented in Java using Minimax algorithm.